dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 development and maintenance.

-*   Ensure that your formulated models do not have identifiable business data or references to such data by refraining from using references (e.g., decision :ref:`variable <concept_variables>` labels) in your model that could be mapped back to sensitive business data because such references would appear in your submitted problems.
+*   Ensure that your formulated models do not have identifiable business data or references to such data by refraining from using references (e.g., by taking advantage of decision :ref:`variable <concept_variables>` labels) in your model that could be mapped back to sensitive business data because such references would appear in your submitted problems.